 Being prepared for Forest Fire Smoke

 Forest fires are a fact of life for those of us living in the western United States.
 Poor air quality can trigger asthma, heart attacks, and other illness.
-Being prepared for poor air quality may help you avoid these costly diseases.
+Reducing your exposure to fire smoke may help you avoid these costly diseases.

 If unsure about the current air quality in your area, go to AirNow.gov.

-1. Make sure to replace your air conditioner/furnace filter(s) and clean your air ducts.
+2. Make sure to replace your air conditioner/furnace filter(s) and clean your air ducts.
 Air conditioning units push air through the same ducts as your furnace.
-Air filter and air duct maintenance helps to improve indoor air quality.
+Air filter and air duct maintenance help to improve indoor air quality.

 1. N-acetyl cysteine helps to break up mucous associated with asthma and pneumonia.